brodie-neuro/WAND-practice-and-fatigue-induction/README_experiment.md

 The script will:

 Prompt for a Participant ID and N-back level (2 or 3, based on practice calibration).
-Execute five sequential (5 minutes each), four spatial (4.5 minutes each), and four dual N-back (4.5 minutes each) blocks with adaptive difficulty and mini-distractors.
+Execute five sequential (5 minutes each), four spatial (4.5 minutes each), and four dual N-back (4.5 minutes each) blocks with adaptive difficulty (Spatial and Dual) and mini-distractors (Sequential).
 Save results per block and at the end in the data/ directory (e.g., participant_<ID>_n<level>_results.csv).

 Monitor Configuration